yyaghoobzadeh/figment/README.md

 Currently, only the Global Model (GM) code is available here.

-For more information, you can this paper:
+More information about the models is in this paper:

 <a href="https://github.com/yyaghoobzadeh/figment/blob/master/EMNLP2015figment.pdf
 ">*Corpus-level Fine-grained Entity Typing Using Contextual Information*</a>, Yadollah Yaghoobzadeh, Hinrich schütze.
-(EMNLP2015)
+(EMNLP2015).